bsolomon1124/re101/README.md

 - 5. Kuchling, A.M.
 "Regular Expression HOWTO."  https://docs.python.org/3/howto/regex.html
 - 6. Python.org documentation: `ipaddress` module.
 Copyright 2007 Google Inc.  Licensed to PSF under a Contributor Agreement.  https://docs.python.org/3/library/ipaddress.html
 - 7. nerdsrescueme/regex.txt.  https://gist.github.com/nerdsrescueme/1237767

+## To-Do List

+These patterns are not currently implemented:

+- IPv6 address (RFC 4291)
+- Dates and times (both ISO-8601 and more informal, such as those that can be parsed by Python's `dateutil`)
+- Money/currency (including both the leading or trailing sign, numbers, and punctuation)